What is an Active Birth?

-In an Active Birth partners are often actively involved in giving both emotional and physical support.
-This active sharing of the birth experience can be very fulfilling and memorable and is a good start to a new relationship as parents and the start of your new family.
+In an active birth partners are often actively involved in giving both emotional and physical support.
+This active sharing of the birth experience can be very fulfilling and memorable, providing a good start to a new relationship as parents.

-An Active Birth usually results in minimal trauma for the baby during the birth process.
-Generally the baby is likely to be born in optimal condition, bonding after birth and the first breastfeeding are facilitated and the mother generally feels good and recovers well from the birth, which makes caring for the new born baby easier.
+An active birth usually results in minimal trauma for the baby during the birth process.
+Generally the baby is likely to be born in optimal condition, bonding after birth and the first breast feeding are facilitated and the mother generally feels good and recovers well from the birth.
+This makes caring for the new born baby easier.

-When the lights are turned down low or the curtains are drawn and it is quiet, your body produces high levels of the special hormone called oxytocin which stimulates good strong contractions.
-You also produce floods of hormones called endorphins, which are natural painkillers and relaxants.
-Combined with the benefits of being upright, these hormones help you to forget about everything else, to sink into your labour and concentrate on the contractions.
-Once you can relax with it, labour usually progresses well leading to an efficient second stage and a successful birth for all concerned.
+When the lights are turned down, the curtains are drawn and it is quiet, your body produces high levels of a hormone called oxytocin which stimulates good strong contractions.
+Your body also produces hormones called endorphins which are natural painkillers and relaxants.
+Combined with the benefits of being upright, these hormones help you shut out everything else, to immerse yourself in your labour and concentrate on the contractions.

-It’s important to understand that labour and birth are involuntary, in that the uterus contracts spontaneously, firstly to open the womb and then to give birth to the baby.
+It’s important to understand that labour and birth are involuntary.
+The uterus contracts spontaneously, firstly to open the womb and then to give birth to the baby.
 All of this happens without your conscious control.
-It’s not about doing anything and is more to do with relaxing and letting it happen.
+You do not need to do anything other than relax and let it all happen naturally.

 With The Help of Water

-An important innovation in the ideal birthing environment for an Active Birth has been the introduction of water birth pools.
-In addition to gravity, water is another of nature’s elements which has enormous power to support your instinctive resources in labour.
+An important innovation in creating the ideal birthing environment for an active birth is the introduction of water birth pools.
+In addition to gravity, water is another natural element which has enormous power to support your instinctive resources during labour.
 For more information on water births at Genesis Clinic please read here.

 After the birth

-There is no denying that going through an Active Birth and experiencing labour is a huge challenge that will probably stretch you to your limits and beyond.
-The moment you are holding your baby in your arms for the first time you are likely to forget almost instantly the challenge you have been through to get there.
-Instead, a feeling of enormous exhilaration may arise.
+There is no denying that going through an active birth and experiencing labour is a challenge that may stretch you to your limits.
+The moment you are holding your baby in your arms for the first time you are likely to forget what you have been through almost instantly.
+Instead it is likely to be replaced by a feeling of enormous exhilaration.

 Giving birth is an achievement you can be very proud of.
 Having an Active Birth is an empowering and life transforming experience for many women.
 Starting from the basic wisdom that it’s best to keep upright and with a few simple modifications to the environment, I have seen over the years that most women can have a much better experience of birth than they might otherwise have done.

-Article by Janet Balaskas , founder of the Active Birth Movement ~ “Active Birth And Why It Can Make A Difference For Your Birth.”
+Content adapted from an article by Janet Balaskas, founder of the Active Birth Movement ~ “Active Birth and Why It Can Make a Difference for Your Birth.”